 I was graduating from business school and had no clear idea of exactly what I wanted to do.
 Some people know what they want to do – they want to be a lawyer, a doctor – but I didn’t have a clear view.
-I’ve got quite a versatile academic background: I studied law, international relations, and then a bit of business so touched a bit upon everything.
+I’ve got quite a versatile academic background: I studied law, international relations and then a bit of business, so touched a bit upon everything.
 Do I want to start in a startup from scratch, working with friends?
 Or do I want to work in a big company with a set role, no room for maneuvering, for creativity?

 Parkwind fit in the middle of that.
 It’s startup minded, but also with the means to do what it wants.
 It’s also a company with a meaningful purpose – clean energy.
-That was something really important for me and for a company – having a certain value, a certain purpose.
+That was something really important for me and for a company – to have a certain value, a certain purpose.
 For me, Parkwind is my success story.
 I’ve worked here for more than three years, and I’ve no intention to leave whatsoever.

 What is your role?

 I am part of the business development team who really at the forefront of Parkwind's activities and at the inception of any project.
-This covers opportunity sourcing, negotiation, due diligence, valuation, and coordination with other departments.
+This covers opportunity sourcing, negotiation, due diligence, valuation and coordination with other departments.
 The multi-disciplinary aspect of the job is essential.